Executioner-in-Chief: a tour of U.S. Presidents and the death penalty

 A sour note on America’s first president: he was ready to let Thomas Paine, that firebrand, go to the guillotine in revolutionary France.
 (Paine barely avoided that fate.)

-Washington’s successor John Adams was at loggerheads with his eventual successor Thomas Jefferson over federal powers and foreign diplomacy, a conflict that eventually led the controversial rendition of a sailor whom the British hanged in Jamaica.
+Adams stood at loggerheads with his eventual successor Thomas Jefferson over federal powers and foreign diplomacy, a conflict that eventually led the controversial rendition of a sailor whom the British hanged in Jamaica.
 Though the victim was humble, the case remains a keystone executive powers event still cited in legal briefs to this day.

 The fourth president James Madison — scion of an old Virginia plantation family, Madison’s grandfather had been poisoned by his own slaves in a landmark death penalty case — tried his luck seizing Canada from the British while they were busy with Napoleon and got the White House torched instead.
+(Indirectly generating the national anthem.)
 That didn’t mean that soldiers savvy enough to desert were spared the firing squad.

 Madison was followed by James Monroe, the last president from the “Founding Fathers” generation.
 The young Monroe had served in the Continental Congress, and was a member of the first U.S. Senate; he had also been the U.S. envoy to Revolutionary France at the climax and conclusion of Robespierre’s Terror, and leveraged French-American goodwill to save from the guillotine the kin of the American Revolution hero (and French Revolution proscribed reactionary) Lafayette.

-Like his presidential father, John Quincy Adams traced the family name to colonial slaveholders; in the Adams family’s case, one piece of human chattel once in the family was a famous escaped slave turned pirate who met his end on the gallows.
+Like his presidential father, John Quincy Adams traced the family name to colonial slaveholders; in J.Q.
+Adams’s case (though not his father’s, since the lineage came via wife and mother Abigail Adams), one piece of human chattel once in the family was a famous escaped slave turned pirate who met his end on the gallows.
+John Quincy Adams was named for the magnate who used to own that fellow.

-Less genteel by far was Andrew Jackson, who raised himself to presidential contention with (but also never lived down) the legally doubtful hanging of two British subjects during his incursions into Florida.
+Less genteel by far was Andrew Jackson, who readily shot alleged deserters in the War of 1812 and raised himself to presidential contention with the legally doubtful hanging of two British subjects during his incursions into Florida.
+(Propaganda traducing Jackson for his executioner proclivities gave birth to the first “coffin handbills”.)
 Legal or not, Jackson successfully pried the state out of Spanish hands: thanks for the hanging chads, Old Hickory!

 The Honey Badger of the White House, Jackson said he only had two regrets: “I didn’t shoot Henry Clay and I didn’t hang John C. Calhoun.”
 Calhoun was Jackson’s own Vice President.

-Jackson’s Vice-President Martin Van Buren succeeded as a one-termer.
-Van Buren was the former Attorney General of New York, in which capacity his office had helped prosecute a few capital cases in its day; he also put a bow on Jackson’s ghastly “Indian removal” policy by forcing the Cherokee into a death march to Oklahoma.
+Jackson’s other Vice-President Martin Van Buren succeeded as a one-termer.
+Van Buren was the former Attorney General of New York, in which capacity his office had helped prosecute a few capital cases in its day (Van Buren personally assisted in the capital prosecution of Maggie Houghtaling and Nathan Foster); he also put a bow on Jackson’s ghastly “Indian removal” policy by forcing the Cherokee into a death march to Oklahoma.

 William Henry Harrison and his grandson Benjamin Harrison are among the Republic’s less remarkable executives, but their blue-blooded family traces its roots back to a beheaded English noblemen.